thebluesnevrdie/salt-presentations/eink-weather/readme.md

+![Pi Zero with Inky pHAT](https://secure.meetupstatic.com/photos/event/2/5/b/9/highres_477729657.jpeg)

+## Title
+**An introduction to extending SaltStack with custom modules**

+## Summary
+**We will show how easy it is to create and drop in custom components in SaltStack.
+Specifically, we will create a custom grain, execution, and state module and tie them together on our demo endpoint.**

+## Details

 This is a talk about creating custom modules in SaltStack, with the goal of building a mini weather dashboard using an eInk display on a Raspberry Pi.

-![Pi Zero with Inky pHAT](https://secure.meetupstatic.com/photos/event/2/5/b/9/highres_477729657.jpeg)

 Below is the parts list if you want to try this out yourself:.